 These projects are funded by the Australian Government Local Roads and Community Infrastructure (LRCI) program.
 Subsequent rectification works are subject to future budget allocation.

 |Fortitude Valley||Ivory Street||Central|

-The survey and investigation works are scheduled to commence between May and June 2021 and will occur intermittently over six weeks, weather and site conditions permitting.
+The survey and investigation works are scheduled to be complete in September 2021, weather and site conditions permitting.
 These works will generally be undertaken during the day, between 7am and 5pm, Monday to Saturday.